brandon-bethke-neudesic/bpm/README.md

 Using the --resolution option, it is possible to specify an alternative conflict resolution strategy.

 The option `--resolution=revisionlist` will attempt to determine which commit is the latest commit using the git revision history.

+The option `--skipnpm` will skip the npm install phase.